liamsmith3194/otter-hockey/README.md

     - The return to basket sends the user back to the basket with all items intact to amend or add to.

 #### Order Confirmation
-- [x] Email confirmation has been sent to email address from checkout
+- [x] Email confirmation has been sent to email address from check out
-    - The email address, highlighted in bold, corresponds to the email input field on the checkout page.
+    - The email address, highlighted in bold, corresponds to the email input field on the check out page.
     - Checked out using multiple users, with email confirmations successfully received.
 - [x] Order number has been randomly generated
     - The order number randomly generated from a mixture of 32 characters.